Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Salt Lake City, UT**

 Quick stop to resupply.
-Check out the Salt Flats if you have time, but this is mostly a rest stop.
+Check out Temple Square or the Salt Flats if you have time, but this is mostly a rest stop.

 **Drive Time to Moab: ~4 hours**

 ## **Moab, UT**

 The skiers rejoin here.
 Incredible desert landscapes with Arches and Canyonlands National Parks nearby.
 Jeeping, rock climbing, and hiking make this one of the best adventure stops.
+Don’t miss Dead Horse Point for an epic overlook.

 **Drive Time to Monument Valley: ~2.5 hours**